Columns++ for Notepad++ documentation

 Apply monospaced font optimizations:

-Responsiveness with elastic tabstops enabled is greatly improved if it is possible to calculate the width of text by counting characters rather than by measuring.
+When Use DirectWrite is not enabled in Notepad++ MISC. settings, responsiveness with elastic tabstops enabled is greatly improved if it is possible to calculate the width of text by counting characters rather than by measuring.
 This only works if the fonts in use are monospaced (typewriter-like fonts in which every character has the same width; also called fixed pitch fonts), and all the fonts used by the styles in the current language have the same width.
+Monospaced font optimizations do not appear to offer any benefit (and might make things slower) when DirectWrite is enabled.

 YesMonospaced font optimizations are applied unconditionally.